gideonler/hako-pipeline/README.md

 - Conflicting duplicates are rejected and obsolete trusted rows are removed.
 - Gemini epoch timestamps and symbols are normalized correctly.

-The suite also contains regression tests for the inherited loader.
-Those tests will fail while `load_prices.py` remains in its original state; they become the acceptance criteria for the Part 2 implementation.
+The suite also contains regression tests for the inherited loader, including Gemini normalization, idempotent reruns, execution from another directory, and transaction rollback.

 ## Check rerun safety